davidfreitas51/IronGym/README.md

 ## Usage

-IronGym simplifies the management of clients and employees.
+IronGym helps with the management of clients and employees.
 Here’s how to use it effectively:

 1. **Register/Login**: Start by creating a new account or logging in to an existing one.
 You may also use the default user account if you prefer not to create a personal account.